"Superstar" Billy Graham

-Eldridge Wayne Coleman (born June 7, 1943), better known by his ring name "Superstar" Billy Graham, is an American retired professional wrestler.
-He gained recognition for his tenure as the WWWF Heavyweight Champion in 1977–1978.
-He is a three-time world champion in major professional wrestling promotions.
+Eldridge Wayne Coleman Jr. (June 7, 1943 – May 17, 2023), better known by his ring name "Superstar" Billy Graham, was an American professional wrestler.
+He gained recognition for his tenure as the WWWF Heavyweight Champion from 1977 to 1978.
+He was a three-time world champion in major professional wrestling promotions.
 As an award-winning bodybuilder, he was a training partner and close friend of Arnold Schwarzenegger.
-He is most remembered for revolutionizing the interview and physique aspects of the professional wrestling industry, and for his charismatic performance style.
-Some of his wrestling protégés include Hulk Hogan, Jesse Ventura, and Ric Flair.
+He was most remembered for revolutionizing the interview and physique aspects of the professional wrestling industry, and for his charismatic performance style.

 Early life

 Coleman was born into a working-class family in Phoenix, Arizona, on June 7, 1943.
-His father was from Mississippi, and his mother, who claimed Cherokee ancestry, was from Arkansas.
+His father Eldridge was from Mississippi and drove phone poles into the ground for a power company but developed multiple sclerosis and was reassigned to light office work.
+His mother Juanita, who claimed Cherokee ancestry, was from Arkansas.
 Coleman was attracted to weight lifting in the fifth grade.
-As a teenager he was an avid reader of bodybuilding magazines, his idols being Steve Reeves and John Grimek.
+As a teenager, he was an avid reader of bodybuilding magazines, his idols being Steve Reeves and John Grimek.
 As a teenager, he became a devout Christian and traveled to religious revivals where he incorporated feats of strength into his sermons.
+Wayne was often beaten by his father due to his jealousy of Wayne's physique, but one day, he was able to yank the leather strap from his father's fingers; his mother also hit him with a brick on his head "because he was too big to hit with anything else".